 - Headers: It indicates to search only in the headers

 - Body: The scope of the search is only body, not headers

-- Noresource: The scope is only HTML body, no header or any other resource.
+- Noresource: The scope is only the HTML body, no header or any other resource.

 d.
 Fail if: This is an optional attribute and the default value is “Found”.
 It has two options; NotFound and Found.
-You can choose either of the options as per your requirement.
+You can choose either of the options as per your requirements.